 It’s been really exciting to celebrate Urban Food Fortnight with other Londoners who are joining together to grow a Million Meals.
-Readers who follow us on Twitter and Facebook will have seen some of the things we’ve been up to recently; what with Cider Sunday, Cultivate London Open Day and our Pick and Pickle Courses , we are hoping for a quieter couple of weeks!
+What with Cider Sunday, Cultivate London Open Day and our Pick and Pickle Courses , we are hoping for a quieter couple of weeks!

 With two day courses over the last couple of weeks, it’s been fun to welcome guests to help us pick the best of the bounty from the kitchen garden and get to work in the conservatory preserving batch after batch of jellies, chutneys and pickles.

 Thanks to Chris Kirby for the photos.

 It was a real privilege to be invited to join in with the Open Day at Cultivate London last weekend; subscribers will remember our post last year that told the story of us moving polytunnels from one derelict site to another.
 It’s great to see them established in their new site and taking on a new team of trainees.
 I love all that this organisation stands for and packed up preserves, one of our apple presses and a couple of happy hens to join in the Urban Food Fortnight celebrations.